Sisamnes: The judgment of Cambyses in art

-The Bruges painter Antoon Claeissens took the left panel of David's dyptich as the inspiration of his own rendering of The Judgment of Cambyses (second half of 16th century, Groeningemuseum, Bruges) as he concentrates on the depiction of the arrest of the corrupt judge while also showing the passing of the bribe to the judge in the background.
+The Bruges painter Antoon Claeissens took the left panel of David's diptych as the inspiration of his own rendering of The Judgment of Cambyses (second half of 16th century, Groeningemuseum, Bruges) as he concentrates on the depiction of the arrest of the corrupt judge while also showing the passing of the bribe to the judge in the background.
 This work formerly also hung in the City Hall of Bruges.
 The many figures appearing together with the king in the picture appear to be portraits of real persons, possibly members of the city council of Bruges.
 The Dutch publication Thronus Justitiae first published in 1606 contains 13 plates of justice scenes after designs by Joachim Wtewael.
 One depicts the Judgment of Cambyses.
 Martin Hermann Faber painted a version for the city hall of Emden in 1617 and Claes Jacobsz van der Heck did the same for the city hall of Alkmaar in 1620.
 Both works are similar and depict in the foreground the installation of Otanes and in the background the execution of Sisamnes.
 Another Dutch painter, Jan Tengnagel, created in 1619 a Judgment of Cambyses for the Amsterdam city hall (now in a private collection in The Hague) in which he reduced the number of figures to a minimum thus emphasizing the core interaction between the king and the newly appointed judge.

 Rubens painted his version of the story after receiving a commission by the Brussels Council for the large sum of 3000 florins.
 Rubens completed the work between 1622 and 1626 after which it was hung in the court room of the Brussels Town Hall.
-It was destroyed during the infamous Bombardment of Brussels by French troops from 13 to 15 August 1695.
+It was destroyed during the infamous bombardment of Brussels by French troops from 13 to 15 August 1695.
 Several copies of the work have been preserved.
 Rubens shows the moment in which the son sits down on the judge's seat above which his father's skin hangs as a canopy.
 Rubens clearly follows the iconographic tradition of the story but gave it a Baroque touch.
 King Cambyses is shown in a dynamic pose holding his scepter and with his hand on his sword, clearly admonishing the new judge who bows his head in submission.
 At the feet of the king is a dog barking at Otanes.
 On the right of the king are a number of soldiers and bearded old men, possibly the king's counselors, whose presence further bolsters the authority of the just king.
 On the left a man, a woman and two children witnessing the scene are prostrating themselves in reverence for the king.
-The Dutch painter Isaac IsaacSZ, who had worked in Antwerp, painted his own Judgment of Cambyses for the Harderwijk city hall (still in situ) which is clearly influenced by Rubens' effort.
+The Dutch painter Isaac Isaacsz, who had worked in Antwerp, painted his own Judgment of Cambyses for the Harderwijk city hall (still in situ) which is clearly influenced by Rubens' effort.